nekitdev/aoc-core/README.md

 ## Example

 This example assumes `aoc` is installed and in `PATH`.

+One also needs to install the `ext` extra to use the `iters` module.

 We will be solving problem the first ever problem of Advent of Code, that is, [`2015-01`][2015-01].